 Kids snack foods are absolutely packed with plastic!

-Instead of buying individually wrapped single portion snacks, purchase the largest bag/packet you can find and portion out into small reusable containers.
+Instead of buying individually wrapped single portion snacks, purchase the largest bag/packet you can find and portion it out into small reusable containers.

 This one action cuts out so much unnecessary plastic, will help keep your child’s school litter free and saves on your weekly grocery bill.